InvincibleSihag/AnjelDrone/README.md

 # AnjelDrone
-I made a Quadcopter from very Basic using Arduino , Raspberrypi and Android app.
+I made a Quadcopter from the Basic level using Arduino , Raspberrypi and Android app.
 I am Photography and Cinematography Enthusiast , i always try to capture beautiful and stunning moments with cameras.
 I have seen some incredible shots taken in cinema using Drones.
 But those drones are super Expensive.
 Being an Engineering enthusiast i love to implement my Ideas practically, So i strarted my New Project - "The Anjel Drone".
 I have this Idea of making a Quadcopter from the very basic level , without using any Flight Controller .
 I created this whole project building my own software and logics to control the Quadcopter.
 I am making this project to record beautiful Videos and in future i will try to thing of different scenerios where it will be useful in my Farms.